Frequently Asked Questions

 When should children carry out their investigations?

 Children can work on their investigations any time in the autumn or spring term.
-You have until the Easter holidays to complete investigations and in-school judging.
+You have until 30th April 2021 to complete investigations and in-school judging.

 How long should the investigations take?